Traffic (2011 film)

-Traffic is a 2011 Indian Malayalam-language road-thriller film written by the screenwriting duo of brothers Bobby-Sanjay and directed by Rajesh Pillai.
-The film features an ensemble cast of Sreenivasan, Kunchacko Boban, Asif Ali, Vineeth Sreenivasan, Sandhya, Rahman, Anoop Menon, Remya Nambeesan,Roma and Saikumar.
-The film has its narrative in a hyperlink format.
-The film was released on 7 January 2011, to positive reviews and since has been given a cult status.
-A multi-narrative thriller that intertwines multiple stories around one particular incident, Traffic is inspired from an actual event that happened in Chennai.
-Owing to its critical and commercial success, Traffic was remade into Tamil as Chennaiyil Oru Naal, in Kannada as Crazy Star and is also remade in Hindi, with the same name.
-This was also the last film of the veteran actor Jose Prakash.
+Traffic is a 2011 Indian Malayalam-language road thriller film directed by Rajesh Pillai and written by Bobby–Sanjay.
+It features an ensemble cast of Sreenivasan, Kunchacko Boban, Rahman, Anoop Menon, Vineeth Sreenivasan, Asif Ali, Sandhya, Roma, Remya Nambessan, Lena, and Saikumar.
+The film tells its story in a hyperlink narrative format.

-Traffic is widely recognised as being among the first "Malayalam New Wave" films.
+Traffic was released on 7 January 2011 to positive reviews from critics, and was a commercial success.
+It has since gained cult status and is widely recognised as being among the first Malayalam New Wave films.
+A multi-narrative thriller that intertwines multiple stories around one particular incident, Traffic is inspired from a real event that happened in Chennai.
+It was remade into Tamil as Chennaiyil Oru Naal, in Kannada as Crazy Star and in Hindi, under the same name.
+The film marked the final appearance of the veteran actor Jose Prakash before his death in 2012.

 Plot

-On 16 September in Kochi, Sidharth Shankar is preparing for the release of his new film; Traffic Constable Sudevan resumes his duty following a suspension for accepting a bribe to pay the fees for his niece's school admission, cardiologist Dr. Abel is celebrating his first wedding anniversary and Raihan, an aspiring television journalist, starts his new job with an interview with Siddharth Shankar.
+On the 16th of September in Kochi, Sidharth Shankar is preparing for the release of his new film; Traffic Constable Sudevan resumes his duty following a suspension for accepting a bribe to pay the fees for his niece's school admission, cardiologist Dr. Abel is celebrating his first wedding anniversary and Raihan, an aspiring television journalist, starts his new job with an interview with Shankar.

 At a crowded traffic jam, Raihan and his friend Rajeev, who were travelling together on a bike are hit by a speeding car at the signal.
 At the same junction in another car is Abel and his friend, Jikku.

 On the other hand, Siddharth's daughter Riya is suffering from a heart condition and her condition deteriorates, making her in need of a heart transplant.
 Raihan falls into a coma and is declared brain dead, although he is kept alive using a ventilator.
 Raihan's parents refuse to take their son of the ventilator and donate his heart but reluctantly agree on the persuasion of Rajeev, and Raihan's girlfriend Aditi.
 However, the heart is unable to be transported from Kochi to Palakkad, as there are no helicopters or flights available due to the weather conditions and time concerns; the only option available is via road.

 City Police Commissioner Ajmal Nazar is asked to take charge of the mission, but refuses due to the complexity and risk involved.
 However, he agrees on the insistence of Dr. Simon D' Souza.
 No officer is willing to drive the vehicle transporting the heart until Sudevan volunteers, hoping to regain the respect he lost.
 Accompanying him on the mission are Abel and Rajeev.